 Generally, copyright restrictions mean we cannot make either the publisher's version or the publisher's proofs of articles available in the repository.
 We may be able to make the final peer reviewed or corrected versions (accepted version) available subject to any embargo period the publisher has applied.
 We will check and apply any publishing restrictions outlined in the licence agreement between you and the publisher.
 Please provide a copy of the licence agreement with the accepted version.

 * An accepted version (sometimes referred to as the Post print) is the author's version of the manuscript of an article that has been accepted for publication and which may include any author-incorporated changes suggested through the processes of submission processing, peer review, and editor-author communications.
 They do not include other publisher value-added contributions such as copy-editing, formatting, technical enhancements and (if relevant) pagination.

 Are there restrictions on how I can use 'Open Access' items in the repository?

-Documents in the repository can be downloaded for personal use, but reuse of material is subject to copyright law.
+You can download documents in the repository for personal use, but reuse of material is subject to copyright law.
 Some material is licensed under less restrictive conditions.
 Check each record for copyright information.
 If in doubt, contact one of the following:

 What are my rights as the author of my research?

 Once your research is written it will be protected by copyright.
 Copyright will also apply to any drafts of your research.
-You will own the copyright in your research, unless there is an agreement in place that specifies otherwise.
+You will own the copyright in your research, unless there's an agreement in place that specifies otherwise.

-As the copyright owner, you will have exclusive rights to:
+As the copyright owner, you'll have exclusive rights to:

 If anyone else wants to do any of these things, they will need your permission.